Black hole entropy predictions without the Immirzi parameter and Hawking radiation of a single-partition black hole: Black hole entropy calculation

-One thing to comment on the above formula is that the authors of \cite{Tanaka} incorrectly put $2j^{u}_{i}+1$ instead of $(2j^{u}_{i}+1)+(2j^{d}_{i}+1)$ when $j^{u}_{i}$ is equal to $j^{d}_{i}$.
-By calculating using Mathematica, we obtained $0.997\cdots$ for the right-hand side of (33).
-The fact that the right-hand side is so close to 1 suggests that the general area spectrum obtained by applying Einstein's pseudo tensor into loop quantum gravity is on the right track.
-We hope that this very small difference between $0.997\cdots$ and 1 will be understood in terms of the effects of extra dimensions.
+In Ref.
+5, the authors change the variables $j^{u}_{i},j^{d}_{i},j^{t}_{i}$ to a new set of integers to calculate the numerical sum easily.
+We will not show those details here.
+One may easily refer to this construction in their paper.
+Another comment on the above formula is that the authors of Ref.
+5. incorrectly used $2j^{u}_{i}+1$ instead of $(2j^{u}_{i}+1)+(2j^{d}_{i}+1)$ when $j^{u}_{i}$ was equal to $j^{d}_{i}$.
+By numerical calculation, we obtained $0.997\cdots$ for the right-hand side of Eq. (\ref{section6pseudo}).
+The fact that this value is so close to 1 suggests that the general area spectrum obtained by applying our ``newer'' variables in loop quantum gravity is on the right track.
+We hope that this very small difference between $0.997\cdots$ and 1 will be understood in terms of the effects of the extra dimensions.